This demo shows how the user will use the code.

 return atom_name, x, y, z, element, residue_name, residue_id, chain_id, altloc, occupancy, temp_factor, i_code, charge

-method:
+write method:

 def write(self, rna_molecule, path_to_file):